Affordable housing threatened as Trump halts $1 billion slated for extending life of aging buildings

 “It’s the difference between living and not being able to live," he said.

-It's the position several hundred other affordable-housing projects now find themselves in across 42 states, the District of Columbia and Puerto Rico.
+It’s the position several hundred other projects now find themselves in.
+The program provides finding for projects across 42 states, the District of Columbia and Puerto Rico.

 “In all honesty,” said Michelle Arevalos, Smith Tower’s administrator, “if this building were not here, a lot of our folks actually probably would be homeless.”